pwenzel/wordpress-make/README.md

 * Composer should be [installed locally](http://getcomposer.org/doc/00-intro.md#system-requirements).
 This may be optional in the future.
 * PHP 5.3 or greater is required for Composer.
+* This demo assumes an installation at http://localhost/example.
+You can customize this in the environment targets of the Makefile.

 ## Usage